Kirk SevertsonProfessor of Voice

 Other professional activities include conducting at the Hawaii Performing Arts Festival and coaching at Opera Viva (Verona, Italy), the Institute for Young Dramatic Voices, Opera North (NH), the Opera Theater of Lucca (Italy), the Cincinnati Opera outreach program, the Rising Star Singers festival, Dorian Opera Theater, and as a Vocal Chamber Music Fellow at the Aspen Music Festival.

 A versatile collaborative artist, he appears frequently as pianist and harpsichordist in song and chamber music recitals and was principal keyboardist with the Orchestra of Northern New York for many years.
 At the Crane School of Music, he served six years as chair of the Music Performance Department as well as a one-year external interim chair for the Department of Theory, History, and Composition.
-He is actively involved with the National Opera Association, serving as associate executive director and webmaster.
+He is actively involved with the National Opera Association, serving as its executive director.
 He holds degrees from the University of Cincinnati (DMA and MM, both in piano performance) and Luther College (BA with majors in music, math, and computer science).